2026 Municipal Election

 - Declaration of Qualifications for Municipal Candidates OR Declaration of Qualification for School Board Candidates

-Nomination papers are also available at the Elections Office.
+Nomination papers are also available at the Municipal Office.

 Withdrawing a nomination